Pine Bluff, Arkansas: Geography

 Pine Bluff is on the Arkansas River; the community was named for a bluff along that river.
 Both Lake Pine Bluff and Lake Langhofer are situated within the city limits, as these are bodies of water which are remnants of the historical Arkansas River channel.
 (The former is a man-made expansion of a natural oxbow; the latter was created by diking the old channel after a man-made diversion.)
 Consequently, the Mississippi Alluvial Plain (or the Arkansas Delta) runs well into the city with Bayou Bartholomew picking up the western border as a line of demarcation between the Arkansas Delta and the Arkansas Timberlands.

 A series of levees and dams surrounds the area to provide for flood control and protect from channel shift.
 One of the world's longest individual levees at 380 miles runs from Pine Bluff to Venice, Louisiana.

-Metropolitan statistical area
+Micropolitan statistical area

-Pine Bluff is the largest city in a three-county MSA as defined by the U.S. Census Bureau including Jefferson, Cleveland, and Lincoln counties.
-The Pine Bluff MSA population in 2000 was 107,341 people.
-The Pine Bluff MSA population in 2007 dropped to 101,484.
-Pine Bluff was the fastest-declining Arkansas MSA from 2000 to 2007.
-The Pine Bluff area is also a component of the Little Rock-North Little Rock-Pine Bluff Combined Statistical Area which had a population of 902,443 people in the 2014 U.S. census estimate.
+Pine Bluff is the largest city in a two-county micropolitan statistical area (μSA) as defined by the U.S. Census Bureau including Jefferson and Cleveland counties, with an estimated population of 71,039 in 2023.
+The Pine Bluff area is also a component of the Little Rock-North Little Rock-Pine Bluff Combined Statistical Area which had a population of 913,536 people in the 2023 U.S. census estimate.

 Climate

-According to the United States Census Bureau, the city has a total area of 46.8 sqmi, of which 45.6 sqmi is land and 1.2 sqmi (2.65%) is water.
+According to the United States Census Bureau, the city has a total area of 46.8 sqmi, of which 45.6 sqmi is land and 1.2 sqmi, or 2.65%, is water.